nimpylib/npython/README.md

 However, in current years, Nim, specially v2, has improved a lot on GC, which's now called MM(Memory Management).

-And Nimv2 uses ORC by default, which offers deterministic performance.
+And Nimv2 uses ORC by default, which offers deterministic performance and uses a shared heap.

 Not only has threading programming been enhanced and become easy to write, but also `setupForeignThreadGc()` and `tearDownForeignThreadGc()` come out here